The evolution history of Meta Ads

 Backward Technology

 Usually, when we think about technology and tracking, it never goes backwards (unless you believe the pyramids were built by aliens, not totally dismissing the theory).
 Technically, with all the advancements in technology and AI, one would think that targeting is laser focused now.
+I wish that was the case because my life would be 10x easier, but it is not, so what happened?If you just want the gist or looking for something specific, feel free to jump ahead.

 Why did targeting become harder in the last couple of years?